 Forum on Aging in Rural Oregon

 The Oregon Office of Rural Health believes that rural Oregon communities have the potential to be ideal places to age.
-This event provides a forum where people can gather to talk about their experiences, give birth to new ideas, and receive inspiration and other resources to create their own successes.
+This event provides a forum where people can talk about their experiences, learn from one another, and bring forth new ideas.

 Chinook Winds Casino and Convention Center has been operated by the Confederated Tribes of Siletz since 1995.
 Most, but not all, of the 227 rooms are accessible via elevator.
 However, the hotel has buildings with rooms that are only accessible via stairs.
 If you would rather not climb stairs, we recommend asking about the Junior Suites building.
 The lodging team can be reached at (877) 423-2241.

 Room rates at Chinook Winds begin at $64 per night, and are bookable here using the Group Code: 043019OHSU.
 You must book by April 1, 2019, to get the group rate.
 While most of the rooms in our Chinook Winds block are nonsmoking, please make sure to specify "nonsmoking" and if you are extremely sensitive to smoke.
 Lincoln City has many other lodging options.

 RegistrationClick here to register for the 2019 Forum on Aging in Rural Oregon.

 OHSU School of Medicine designates this live activity for a maximum of 10 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The OHSU School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.